traja-team/traja/README.rst

 Trajectories with traja
 -----------------------

-traja stores trajectories in pandas DataFrames, allowing any pandas functions to be used.
+Traja stores trajectories in pandas DataFrames, allowing any pandas functions to be used.

 Load trajectory with x,y and time coordinates: